relevant-ai/RelevantCardsDocumentation/README.md

 #### `getLocation` and `isLocationAvailable`

 Use `getLocation()` to get the user's current location in the format `["latitude":45.501262,"longitude":-73.560347]`.
-This method will return nil if the user does not allow Relevent to access their location.
+This method will return nil if the user does not allow Relevant to access their location.
 Use `isLocationAvailable()` to verify whether Relevant is allowed to access location for this user.

 #### `getDistance`